Web Analytics Made Easy - Statcounter

 These are a great option to save time and avoid the long lines at the entrances to the Uffizi.
 Buying them in advance isn't just smart, but essential if you want to make the most of your time.

-Note: When buying Priority entry tickets via Tiqets, you’ll still need to show your smartphone voucher and ID at Entrance Gate 3 to collect your paper ticket for the Uffizi Gallery.
+Important note!
+When buying priority entry tickets via Tiqets, you’ll still need to show your smartphone voucher and ID at Entrance Gate 3 to collect your paper ticket for the Uffizi Gallery.
 After that, head to Gate 1 to enter the museum directly.

 2. Combo Tickets for the Uffizi Gallery